mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Changelog
 =========

+:2022-11-27: Fix typo for references to ``cryptSharedLibRequired`` option.
 :2022-11-10: Defined a ``CreateEncryptedCollection`` helper for creating new
              encryption keys automatically for the queryable encrypted fields in a new collection.